Surgery for secondary cancer in the liver

 - the rest of the liver is not healthy.

-You may have chemotherapy to shrink the tumours before surgery.
-This can make the operation safer and more successful.
+You may have chemotherapy before surgery.
+This is to shrink the tumour, or tumours, and make surgery safer and more successful.
 You usually have the operation 4 to 6 weeks after chemotherapy.
 This gives your liver time to recover from the effects of chemotherapy.

-Chemotherapy may also be used after surgery to reduce the risk of the cancer coming back.
+You may have chemotherapy after surgery.
+This is to reduce the risk of the cancer coming back.
 You usually have this treatment about 4 to 6 weeks after surgery.
 This gives your liver time to recover from the operation.

 Staged liver resection

-This is where the liver is removed (resected) in two stages.
+This is when the liver is removed (resected) in 2 stages.
 In the first operation, part of the liver is removed.
 After a week or more, you have a second operation to remove more of the liver.
 This gives the liver some time to grow before the second operation.

 Portal vein embolisation (PVE)